Continue reading on DataGuidance with:

 1. Governing Texts

-Chile approved its first data privacy regulation back in 1999, Law No. 19.628 of August 18, 1999, on the Protection of Private Life (only available in Spanish here) ('the Law'), which was the first of its kind in Latin America.
-Nevertheless, after a very short period, the Law became obsolete and has practically no enforcement due to the lack of a catalogue of violations, no official data privacy authority, and low fines, among other flaws.
+Chile approved its first data privacy regulation back in 1999, Law No. 19.628 of August 18, 1999, on the Protection of Private Life (only available in Spanish here) (Law), which was the first of its kind in Latin America.
+Nevertheless, after a very short period, the Law became obsolete and had practically no enforcement due to the lack of a catalog of violations, no official data privacy authority, and low fines, among other flaws.

 Moreover, in 2018, data protection was incorporated as a fundamental right in the Chilean Constitution (only available in Spanish here).